Mixed-Initiative Interaction

 Definition

 The term is adjacent to Human Oversight of AI Systems, but it is not identical.
 Oversight asks whether a person can monitor, intervene, and stop a system.
-Mixed-initiative interaction asks how control, suggestion, correction, and action are shared during the work itself.
+Mixed-initiative interaction asks how control, suggestion, correction, evidence, and action are shared during the work itself.

 Why It Matters